sairaawahid/IELTS-Voluntary-Teaching/README.md

 **Roadmap:** [Click here](https://docs.google.com/document/d/1KuRUsrp1SDTLdA43-7bw3VnYlxsAxbG6rDmEQsEeuGI/edit?usp=sharing)

-**Beginner Friendly IELTS Lectures** This session is designed for absolute beginners, helping them kickstart their IELTS journey.
-We will cover major concepts along with the practical implementation of each module.
+**Beginner Friendly IELTS Lectures:** This session is designed for absolute beginners, helping them kickstart their IELTS journey.
+We covered major concepts along with the practical implementation of each module.

 **Join Our Community on [iCodeGuru](https://icode.guru/join/)**